 You'll mostly come across women-only dorms, but you do also see a few men-only dorm rooms, too.
 These exist for travelers who feel more comfortable sleeping in a room of same-sex travelers.
 Let's face it: it can feel unsettling to be the only girl sleeping in a room with nine other guys, none of whom you know or trust.
 And if you're a guy who prefers to hang out with other male travelers, you may prefer to opt for a same-sex dorm, too.

-In my experience, the female-only dorms are quieter than mixed rooms.
+Female-only dorms tend to be quieter than mixed rooms.
 In general, the girls who opt for female-only rooms tend to be less about the partying, so you'll be unlikely to be woken up at 3 a.m. by drunk people shouting and switching on all the lights.
-If I'm craving a better night's sleep, I'll almost always opt for a female-only dorm if that's an option.
-Additionally, I find it easier to make friends with women, so opting for a women-only dorm means I'll have more in common with my bunkmates, and won't have a problem finding someone to head out for dinner with.
+If you're craving a better night's sleep, opt for a female-only dorm if that's an option.
+Additionally, it may be easier for solo female travelers to make friends with women, so opting for a women-only dorm means having more in common with bunkmates, and not having a problem finding someone to head out for dinner with.

-I've also found that women travelers can often be a bit more respectful of sleep times in dorms, and as a woman, it's less intimidating to have to ask a group of women to keep the noise down than a group of guys.
+Often, women travelers can be a bit more respectful of sleep times in dorms, and as a woman, it may be less intimidating to have to ask a group of women to keep the noise down than a group of guys.
 If you value your sleep, therefore, you may prefer to sleep with just women in your room.

 If you're a solo female traveler and concerned about the safety of staying in mixed dorms, you'll receive better peace of mind from sharing your room with just women.
 Remember that hostels are very safe environments and nothing bad is likely to ever happen to you in one, whether you're in a mixed dorm room or not.
 If you don't want to take the risk, though, look out for a hostel with a girls-only dorm room.